strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ####Step 6 - Use MongoDB for the auth server's data source

-Make sure you have MongoDB running on your machine.
-Start it using the default port 27017.
+Start MongoDB on port 27017.

 Change to the auth server dir and install `loopback-connector-mongodb`: